armchair-traveller/ai-app-template/observations.md

+## Observations

+### Remote Functions

+- Init branch is outdated, and doesn't use remote functions, which is the way to do RSC in SvelteKit.
+It shouldn't have used load functions in the first place.
+That said, I won't go back and fix it given you should have new chat working in the first place, which this branch does.
+- The implementation is a bit different because remote functions work differently than RSC and is more similar to load fn... except it can be called from in script or template.
+This async behavior is more powerful/flexible but can be unnatural at first when coming from RSC as its behavior allows you to be far more granular in updates without much boilerplate.

+## Init Branch Observations

 based on DeepSearch final day already migrated to AI SDK v5 (main: 07-migrated-to-v5)

 - Doesn't include optional implementations not in that folder.